-The South Yorkshire Pension Fund ('the Fund') is part of the LGPS and is administered by South Yorkshire Pensions Authority the LGPS Regulations 2013 (as amended)
+The South Yorkshire Pension Fund ('the Fund') is part of the LGPS and is administered by South Yorkshire Pensions Authority

 The scheme is governed by the Public Service Pensions Act 2013.
-The Fund is administered in accordance with the following scheme degislation:
+The Fund is administered in accordance with the following scheme legislation:

-Φ• the LGPS (Transitional Provisions, Savings and

-Amendment) Regulations 2014 (as amended)

-No the LGPS (Management and Investment of Funds) Regulations 2016.
+- the LGPS Regulations 2013 (as amended) - the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 (as amended) - the LGPS (Management and Investment of Funds) Regulations 2016.